-Looking for the best pants for winter cycling?
+Looking for the warmest pants and bib tights for winter cycling?
 You are in the right place.
-In this article, we’ll give you some advice on how to choose the best cold-weather cycling tights to get you ready for 2021/2022’s winter.
+In this article, we’ll give you some advice on how to choose the best cold-weather cycling tights to get you ready for 2023/2024’s winter.

 For some this is not even an option, many commuters in northern countries rely on their bicycle daily, and racers, even amateurs, cannot afford to give up training for three or more months (sure you could train indoor, but the real world is out there!).